Pokémon GO: A Lesson In Product Rebranding

 • Both games use geolocation tracking to direct players to specific real-world landmarks (gyms in Pokémon GO, portals in Ingress)

-• The most notable similarity: there’s a ton of overlap between the locations of Ingress portals and Pokémon Stops/Gyms
+• The most notable similarity: there’s a ton of of Ingress portals and Pokémon Stops/Gyms

 Obviously there are some gameplay differences (the notable one being there’s no concept of capturing and collecting Pokémon-like things in Ingress), but the similarities were enough for many players to look at Pokémon GO as simply a new “skin” for the old Ingress game.